dgunruh/PairFinder/README.md

 #### Brute force approach

 `enumerate` - the enumerate method is the brute force approach to the problem.
 NOTE: This is not recommmended for 16+ particles.
-This method calculates every single possible combination of pairs of particles, finds the
+This method calculates every single possible combination of pairs of particles, finds the summed distance for each combination, and returns the combination corresponding to the minimum summed distance between pairs.

 #### Graph-based approaches